-Transboundary policies and plans have been reviewed as listed in Appendix F of the SEA report.
-The potential for transboundary effects associated with plan proposals has been considered through the assessment process and the findings are included in the SEA Report.
-No transboundary effects have been identified through this process.
-The RWRP-SE, SEA Environmental Report and Natura Impact Statement will be provided to the relevant Northern Ireland agencies as part of the consultation process.
+Transboundary policies and plans have been reviewed as listed in Appendix F of the SEA Environmental Report and the potential for transboundary effects associated with plan proposals have been considered through the assessment process and findings are included in the Environmental Report.
+Where there are any new proposals for new construction works or schemes that are in close proximity to the border and with potential pathways for impacts, we will consult further with the relevant organisations in Northern Ireland and also include consideration of local landscape designations.
+The RWRP-NW, SEA Environmental Report and Natura Impact Statement were provided to the relevant Northern Ireland agencies as part of the consultation process.